SeanKilleen/seankilleen.github.io/_posts/2020-02-01-culture-tactics-why-your-agile-investments-arent-paying-off.md

 If you're investing in agility but only considering tactical improvements or outcomes, you're going to be stuck wondering why your investments aren't paying off.
 This article and series talks a bit about the "why".

-## Changing the Outputs vs Changing Your Trajectory
+## Changing Outputs vs Changing Trajectory

 Too often, companies and their leadership make an investment in the tactical side of things -- producing "stuff" `x%` faster, releasing `y times` per month.
 Agile methodologies are seen as a way to improve on these metrics.